Congratulations on your forthcoming marriage! We are pleased that you have chosen to celebrate it here at Saint John the Evangelist Catholic Church.

 We offer three different options for a beautiful wedding reception.
 Each is on our grounds just a few steps from the church.

-Our Parish Life Center (PLC) Banquet Room comfortably seats up to 320 people at round tables.
+Our Parish Activity Center (PAC) Banquet Room comfortably seats up to 320 people at round tables.
 There is a full dance floor and stage.

-The beautiful Prayer Garden at the entrance to the PLC is a perfect setting for formal and informal pictures.
+The beautiful Prayer Garden at the entrance to the PAC is a perfect setting for formal and informal pictures.

-We also offer the smaller PLC Library and the Claussen Family Center Seminar Room for groups of less than 100 people.
+We also offer a smaller room, called Rome, for groups of less than 100 people.

-We have a commercial kitchen which is available to any caterer you choose from our approved list.
+We have a commercial kitchen which is available with our Food Service Provider.

-For additional information or to schedule an appointment to view our facilities, please contact our General Manager, Jean-Paul Boucher by phone: 239-566-8740 or email: email@example.com.
+For additional information or to schedule an appointment to view our facilities, please contact our Business Manager, Jean-Paul Boucher by phone: 239-566-8740 or email: firstname.lastname@example.org.

-Understandably, there are various fees associated with weddings celebrated in St. John the Evangelist Church.
+Understandably, there are various fees associated with weddings celebrated in Saint John the Evangelist Church.

 - The fee for the church is $250 if the bride and/or groom are registered and practicing parishioners in this parish for at least one year.